Quick-start

 What Is IP Whitelisting

-IP whitelisting (or IP filtering) is one of the available authentication methods for our Residential, Datacenter, and ISP proxies.
+IP whitelisting (or IP filtering) is one of the available proxy authentication methods for our Residential, Datacenter, and ISP proxies.
 It involves creating a list of trusted IPs that you allow to use your residential proxy traffic without providing a username and a password.
 At the same time, access to all other IP addresses is denied by default.

 This list of approved IPs is known as a whitelist, and its primary purpose is to work as an access control filter.